-Six deserts which are Sahara, Negev, Thar, Sonoran, Great Sandy and Gobi are elected for installing VLS-PV system.
+Gobi desert is elected for installing VLS-PV system.
 A desert area is suitable for PV system in view of irradiation and land area.
 Gravel desert is elected for installing the system.
 Because it consists of small rocks, and it is more flat and firm than sand or rock desert.
 Sand problems such as sand storm are seemed to be small.